You are here: Urology Textbook > Surgery (procedures) > Spermatocelectomy

 Spermatocelectomy: Surgical Technique

-- Surgical approach to the testis by a scrotal incision.
+- Approach the testis with a scrotal incision.

-- Incision of the visceral tunica vaginalis covering the spermatocele.
+- Incise the visceral tunica vaginalis covering the spermatocele.

-- Dissection of the spermatocele without damaging surrounding epididymal tissue.
+- Circularly dissect the spermatocele without damaging the surrounding epididymal tissue.
+Ligate the basis of the spermatocele.

-- Closure of the parietal tunica vaginalis with a running suture (Vicryl 3-0).
-Readaption of the subcutis (Tunica dartos).
-Skin closure.
+- Close the parietal tunica vaginalis and subcutis (Tunica dartos) with a running suture (Vicryl 3-0).
+Skin sutures.

 Complications of Spermatocelectomy

-- Obstruction of the epididymal duct with infertility.
+- Sperm granuloma, Obstruction of the epididymal duct with infertility.

-- Testicular loss due to complications is rarely possible.
+- Testicular atrophy due to vascular injury is rare.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z